mariavmukhina/ScopeScript/README.md

 ## Installation

 ScopeScript was tested with Matlab 2017a and requires Parallel Computing Toolbox and Statistics and Machine Learning Toolbox.
 The latter is only needed for camera calibration.
-In addition, ScopeScript uses uManager 1.4 (included with the package), Nikon Ti-2 SDK (can be obtained at nisdk.net), PI (Physik Instrumente) MATLAB Driver GCS2 for the controller of nanomanipulator Nanocube (optional).
+In addition, ScopeScript uses uManager 1.4 (included with the package), Nikon Ti-2 SDK (can be obtained at nisdk.net), PI (Physik Instrumente) MATLAB Driver GCS2 for the controller of Nanocube nanomanipulator (optional).

+ScopeScript can be used with any light sources/cameras supported by uManager.
+The current version

 **Before the first run**, (1) register Nikon Ti2 ActiveX control in Windows:
 ```